SvenGDK/PSX-XMB-Manager/README.md

 - Connect to your PSX
 - Select a prepared project from the list and hit "Install on PSX"
 - After confirming with "yes" the installation process will begin
-  - Note: If you install a game over NBD, this process can take up to 1-2 hours depending on game size. </br>
+  - Note for PS2 games: This process can take up to 1-2 hours depending on game size when using NBD. </br>
-  Homebrew should be installed in some minutes.
+  Homebrew however should be installed in some minutes.
 - Guides:
   - Homebrew: https://www.youtube.com/watch?v=PClmQXc1ytg
   - Games: https://www.youtube.com/watch?v=wmTmhG1yrl0&t=4s

 ## Used tools from other developers
 | Tool | Developer |